9th - 12th Grade

 Tutor: Arlea Swager

 This class will require the student to bring their notebook to class to ensure everyone is keeping up with the reading.
 This is a discussion-style class which requires around 3-4 hours of reading/study per week.
-Participation consists of writing the required notebook assignments along with classroom participation.
+Participation consists of keeping a notebook (provided) along with classroom participation.
 There will also be graded quizzes and tests.

 Required Texts:

-Julius Caesar Student book (Memoria Press), by Brooke Riddell
+4. Hamlet Student book (Memoria Press), by David M. Wright

-A Tale of Two Cities Student book (Memoria Press), by David M. Wright
+6. Pride and Prejudice Student Guide (Memoria Press), by David M. Wright

 Course Credit: 1 High School Credit